danielpatrickhug/GitModel/README.md

 ![Self Portrait](images/self_portrait.jpg)

-GitModel can generate high quality topic models of github repos using GPT, GNN message passing layers and BERTopic.
+GitModel is a pipeline that can generate high quality topic models of github repos using GPT, GNN message passing layers and BERTopic.

 - Generate documentation for Python repos and create enriched subgraphs for your